 Developing the Relationship Between Brand and Consumer

-Livestream shopping has been predicted to continue to grow at large scales, even after the limitations of the pandemic.
-With platforms like Amazon and Facebook implementing live shopping into their online spaces, it shows audiences and other brands the way forward.
+Live-stream shopping has been predicted to continue growing at large scales, even after the limitations of the pandemic.
+With platforms like Amazon and TikTok implementing live shopping into their online spaces, it shows audiences and other brands the way forward.

-Aside from the financial and social benefits from live-stream shopping – it also synthesises a bond between the customers and the brand, that in unavailable elsewhere.
+Aside from the financial and social benefits from live-stream shopping – it synthesises a bond between the customers and the brand that is unavailable elsewhere.

 Why Is This Relationship Important?

-Audiences are consistently engaging and interacting with the brand, allowing e-commerce to see a positive change in consumer-marketer relationships.
+Audiences are consistently engaging and interacting with brands, allowing e-Commerce to see a positive change in consumer-marketer relationships.
 There is more trust and overall satisfaction.

-In an academic article by Anupam Sharma and Deepika Jhamb, they state that the “results are supportive that more than 50% of customers have changed their traditional shopping habits by ordering products online.”
-They both predict that the “online shopping adoption is likely to become permanent.”
+In an academic article by Anupam Sharma and Deepika Jhamb, they state: “results are supportive that more than 50% of customers have changed their traditional shopping habits by ordering products online.”
+They predict that the “online shopping adoption is likely to become permanent.”

 Suzin Wold for Marketing Week, illustrates this change in consumer behaviour.
-She states that consumers have shifted from prioritising quality (pre-COVID) to availability, stating that “respondents said that they have experienced product shortages at stores from which they’ve tried to make a purchase.”
+She states that consumers have shifted from prioritising quality (pre-COVID) to availability: “respondents said that they have experienced product shortages at stores from which they’ve tried to make a purchase.”
 Wold predicts that there will be a change in loyalty towards brands because of the vast online choices.